Triazine: Reactions

 Although triazines are aromatic compounds, their resonance energy is much lower than in benzene.
 Electrophilic aromatic substitution is difficult but nucleophilic aromatic substitution easier than typical chlorinated benzenes.
 2,4,6-Trichloro-1,3,5-triazine is easily hydrolyzed to cyanuric acid by heating with water.
 2,4,6-Tris(phenoxy)-1,3,5-triazine results when the trichloride is treated with phenol.
 With amines, one or more chloride is displaced.
 The remaining chlorides are reactive, and this theme is the basis of the large field of reactive dyes.

 Cyanuric chloride assists in the amidation of carboxylic acids.

 The 1,2,4-triazines can react with electron-rich dienophiles in an inverse electron demand Diels-Alder reaction.
 This forms a bicyclic intermediate which normally then extrudes a molecule of nitrogen gas to form an aromatic ring again.
 In this way the 1,2,4-triazines can be reacted with alkynes to form pyridine rings.
 An alternative to using an alkyne is to use norbornadiene which can be thought of as a masked alkyne.

+1,2,3-triazines undergo Zincke-like nucleophilic substitution with secondary amines to give β-amino aldehydes.

 In 2007, a method for synthesizing highly porous triazine-based polymers was discovered, and found to be useful (in conjunction with palladium) for the selective reduction of phenols.